techstartucalgary/Docs/src/guides/React_Native_Guide/README.md

 ## Video Resources: <a name="video-resources"></a>
-These tutorials should be suffecient to get started but this guide give many more subtle topics that are not covered in these videos.
+These tutorials should be sufficient to get started but this guide gives many more subtle topics that are not covered in these videos.
 Choose your weapon wisely.
 - https://www.youtube.com/playlist?list=PL4cUxeGkcC9ixPU-QkScoRBVxtPPzVjrQ
 - https://www.youtube.com/watch?v=0-S5a0eXPoc